 2018 – ongoing

+The New Forest is rich in contexts, histories and stories that can be highlighted and enriched through contemporary art.
 The New Forest is a National Park, one of ‘Britain’s breathing spaces’, protected as a place of outstanding beauty and special interest.
 It is a highly inhabited environment with over 13 million international visitors a year, plus 35,000 residents.
 It is a unique place of expansive large open spaces of forestry, coast and heathland.
 As a ‘common’ land, donkeys, pigs, cattle and New Forest ponies roam freely.